vitalreactor/twilio-rest/README.md

                           :sms_status_callback "https://myapp.foo.com/service/twilio/status"}))
     (def application (twilio/get-application subaccount "My Application"))

-Get available numbers and assign to an account

-Send a message

 ## Messages Usage

-The twilio.messages namespace has a higher level interface for SMS messaging applications that is somewhat opinionated about how to manage and use multiple accounts, allocate numbers, and assign behaviors to specific numbers using applications.
+The twilio.messages namespace has a higher level interface for SMS messaging applications that is highly opinionated about how to manage and use multiple accounts, allocate numbers, and assign behaviors to specific numbers using applications.
+It provides a good example of using the rest API for higher level operations.

     (ns my.cool.application
 	  (:require [twilio.messages :as msg]))